AI Contextual Governance for Business Evolution and Adoption (2026 Guide)

 Introduction

-Within three months, measurable outcomes included:
+Within just three months, the outcomes were clear:

-• 30 percent faster decision-making cycles
+• 30% faster decision-making cycles

 What is AI Contextual Governance?